CristianLefter/Brazilian-Zouk-Knowledge/docs/glossary_steps.md

 Brazilian Zouk is taking elements from various other dances.
 One of them is the Argentinian Tango.
 Some elements taken are:
-- volcadas
+- volcada
-- colgadas
+- colgada
-- ochos (known as ronde de jambe)
+- ocho (known as ronde de jambe)
 - boleo
+- sacada
+- caricias
+- planeo
-- sacadas
+- pasada